BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 This is a bit lower than the 45% growth last year, but is not bad considering I've done almost no additional outreach or marketing content pushes this year, so a ~15% growth indicates a nice steady natural rise.

 Last year we started the year very strong with [reaching the top of Hacker News](https://www.bookstackapp.com/blog/9000-stars-and-the-effects-of-hacker-news/), which then boosted activity for a good while, but there hasn't really been any spikes or visitor boosts from anything similar in 2023.

-Maybe I need to put more active effort into marketing in 2024 although it's not clear if there's a reason to do so, and slow & steady growth has it's own benefits of being more manageable and requiring less resources.
+Maybe I need to put more active effort into marketing in 2024 although it's not clear if there's a reason to do so, and slow & steady growth has its own benefits of being more manageable and requiring less resources.
 To be honest, as long as we're trending in the right direction, I'm happy.
 I'd rather not chase numbers for the sake of it.